 Claim, optimize & populate 10 – 15 “citation” websites.

-Websites. angieslist.com,ratemds.com, wellness.com, merchantcircle.com, yelp.com, yahoo.com, google places. etc. are great places to start.
+Websites. angieslist.com,ratemds.com, wellness.com, merchantcircle.com, yelp.com, yahoo.com, Google Business. etc. are great places to start.
 Often, there are industry-specific review sites such as avvo.com for lawyers.

 These third-party review websites get searched like any other internet property – maybe more so because they have the ability to rate businesses and provide potential clients with relevant information about whether or not to hire them.

 The citation website can be a great resource for local businesses and their online reputation, and if done correctly, can displace a LOT of other pages for the business in question.
 Plus, you open the possibility of happy clients giving you positive reviews.
 Good review are EXTREMELY helpful to your business and your good reputation.